AdobeDocs/commerce-operations.en/help/installation/tutorials/maintenance-mode.md

 bin/magento maintenance:status
 ```

-`--ip=<ip address>` is an IP address to exempt from maintenance mode (for example, developers doing the maintenance).
+The `--ip=<ip address>` option is an IP address to exempt from maintenance mode (for example, developers doing the maintenance).
 To exempt more than one IP address in the same command, use the option multiple times.

 >[!NOTE]
 >
 >Using `--ip=<ip address>` with `magento maintenance:disable` saves the list of IPs for later use.
 To clear the list of exempt IPs, use `magento maintenance:enable --ip=none` or see [Maintain the list of exempt IP addresses](#maintain-the-list-of-exempt-ip-addressest).

-`magento maintenance:status` displays the current status of maintenance mode.
+The `bin/magento maintenance:status` command displays the status of maintenance mode.

 For example, to enable maintenance mode with no IP address exemptions: